DiscipleTools/disciple-tools-list-exports/README.md

  available for quickly creating a new email in your email client, and write your message.)
  - __This plugin helps you build a phone number list from a custom contact list.__ (For example: You want to build a group Whatsapp message.
-You could build the custom list of key people through the filter creator on the contact lists page of Disciple Tools, click the "phone list" link, and copy the list of the phone numbers and paste them into the Whatsapp new message field.)
+You could build the custom list of key people through the filter creator on the contact lists page of Disciple.Tools, click the "phone list" link, and copy the list of the phone numbers and paste them into the Whatsapp new message field.)
   - __This plugin helps you build a simple csv formatted list from a custom contact list.__ (For example: If you need to do a simple transfer/import of contacts to Mailchimp.
 You could build your list with the filter tool, and then click